Ordination of women and the Catholic Church: Ordination to the diaconate

 In contrast to the ordination of women to the Catholic priesthood, the ordination of women to the diaconate is being actively discussed by Catholic scholars, and theologians, as well as senior clergy.
+No dogma exists against ordaining women to the diaconate.
+Paragraph 60 of the Final Document of the Second Session of the XVI Ordinary General Assembly of the Synod of Bishops has made it magisterial teaching that the discernment about women's diaconal ministry remains open and should continue.

-The historical evidence points to women serving in ordained roles from its earliest days in both the Western Church as well as the Eastern Church. although writers such as Martimort contend they did not.
+The historical evidence points to women serving in ordained roles from its earliest days in both the Western Church as well as the Eastern Church.
+Jean Morin, an Oration priest, produced a study determining that some women's deaconal ordinations met the criteria for true ordination according to the Council of Trent.
+Writers such as Martimort contend they did not.
 Monastic female deacons in the East received the stole as a symbol of their office at ordination, which took place inside the sanctuary.
+The Marionite Church determined during the 1736 Synod of Mount Lebanon that women can be ordained deacons, in 1746 its canons were approved by Pope Benedict XIV.
 The First Council of Nicaea (325) stated that deaconesses of heretical sects "do not receive any imposition of hands, so that they are in all respects to be numbered among the laity."
 The later Council of Chalcedon (451) decreed "A woman shall not receive the laying on of hands as a deaconess under forty years of age, and then only after searching examination."
 Gryson argues that the use of the verb cheirotonein and of the substantive cheirothesia clearly indicate that women deacons were ordained by the laying on of hands.
+Apostolic Constitutions (circa 380) in Book VIII state that a deaconess is ordained by the bishop with laying of the hands.
+An eighth-century Byzantine ordination rite for women deacons included epiclesis.
 Women ceased to function as deacons in the West in the 13th century.

 In the past century, K. K. Fitzgerald, Phyllis Zagano, and Gary Macy have argued for the sacramental ordination of women as deacons.
 Jean Daniélou wrote in favor of the ordained female diaconate in a 1960 article in La Maison-Dieu.